 How can I set up a support group?

 Pancreatic cancer support groups are not owned by Pancreatic Cancer UK and are autonomous in their set up and delivery.
-If you are interested in setting up a support group then you can read more about this here and get in touch to discuss this further.
+If you are interested in setting up a support group then please get in touch to discuss this further.